 Cost verses return

-What sort of investment are you looking for.
-This decision will impact on whether buying property is the way to go or whether it’s not easier to just invest your money in a bank where you are assured of a fixed interest rate.
+What sort of investment are you looking for?
+This decision will impact on whether buying property is the way to go or whether it’s easier to invest your money in a bank where you are assured of a fixed interest rate.
 This is why it’s so important to weigh up cost verses return.
 If you are going to start paying money out of your pocket to make up for shortfalls, then the investment is going to become a liability rather than an asset.
-A rule of thumb to aim for, is a monthly rental of around 125% of your mortgage repayment.
-Remember, over and above your bond repayments, you will need to factor in for additional costs, like insurance and maintenance and the possibility that you could be stuck without a tenant at any given time.
+A rule of thumb to aim for is a monthly rental of around 125% of your mortgage repayment.
+Remember, over and above your bond repayments, you will need to factor in additional costs, like insurance and maintenance and the possibility that you could be stuck without a tenant at any given time.

-Going it alone or Agent
+Going it alone or with an agent

 The right area

 You don’t want to buy the first apartment you come across simply because it’s available at a bargain price, and then find it’s a battle to let because it’s in the wrong area.
 Do your homework and research before you buy.
 Is it in close proximity to shops and schools?
-What sort of transport system is available, and is it reliable.
+What sort of transport system is available, and is it reliable?
 Not everybody owns a car.
 The more accessible it is to amenities, the easier you’ll find it is to let.
-Remember, your tenant could come from a broad spectrum of people, so finding the right area is all important for finding a suitable person to fill your property.
+Remember, your tenant could come from a broad spectrum of people, so finding the right area is all-important for finding a suitable person to fill your property.

-Is there a plan B
+Is there a plan B?

-In the perfect world , finding a tenant won’t be a problem, and you’ll be assured of a monthly return which will comfortably cover your monthly repayments of your bond.
+In the perfect world, finding a tenant won’t be a problem, and you’ll be assured of a monthly return which will comfortably cover your monthly repayments of your bond.
 However, we unfortunately don’t live in the perfect world and you could find yourself without a tenant for any period of time.
-If this should happen, do you have the means to carry you through these lean times.
+If this should happen, do you have the means to carry you through these lean times?
 Make sure you have some sort of plan to cover yourself in the event of the unexpected happening.
 Also ensure your insurance is up to date.
 Disasters like burst geysers or unexpected break-ins can occur at any time.